-We believe that it is important for an Art student’s education to take them to see artwork in the context of museums and galleries.
+We believe that it is important for Art students education to take them to see artwork in the context of museums and galleries.
 Trips to London, St Ives and Dartmoor are a regular part of our calendar.
-The Dartmoor trip is particularly important as it gives students the chance to visit and see artists working in their studios.
-Previous artists involved have been Peter Randall-Page and Susan Derges.
+Artist’s visits are a particularly important as it gives students the chance to visit and see artists working in their studios, previous artists involved have been and Susan Derges.

 Reasons to Study this

 Art students at Tretherras are fortunate to have access to a vast range of facilities.
 We have 3 large traditional art rooms equipped with every resource under the sun.
 We have a Professional standard Apple Mac suite and Photography classroom running Adobe Creative Suite software.
 We are equipped with a professional Photography studio as well as a darkroom for traditional film and wet based Photography.
 We have a specialist kiln and ceramics room to facilitate the Ceramics element to our curriculum.

 Students who have studied this course have gone to University to study; Architecture, Foundation in Art and Design, Graphics Design, Fine Art, Interior Design, Fashion and Textiles, and Illustration.